-What Students Learn in an Undergraduate Psychology Program
+What do You Learn in an Undergraduate Psychology Program

-In a bachelor’s degree program, psychology students learn to help individuals, families, and groups overcome mental health challenges.
-This can range from grief over the loss of a loved one to life-altering experiences such as divorce, unemployment, or substance abuse and behavioral issues that keep people from living fulfilling lives.
+In undergraduate psychology programs, students are trained to assist individuals, families, and groups in coping with mental health challenges.
+These challenges may include dealing with the grief of losing a loved one, navigating life-changing events such as divorce or unemployment, or addressing substance abuse and behavioral issues that impede a fulfilling life.

 Psychology Careers with a Bachelor’s Degree

 Because of their diverse skill set, graduates from a psychology program are in high demand in many different fields.
-The US Bureau of Labor Statistics projects an 6 percent increase in psychologists by 2030, with many of them entering into the following popular fields.
-The BLS job projection numbers are for 2021 through 2031, while the salaries are the national average as reported by BLS.
+The US Bureau of Labor Statistics projects a 6 percent increase in psychologists by 2032, with many of them entering into the following popular fields.
+The BLS job projection numbers are for 2022 through 2032, while the salaries are the national average as reported by BLS.

 Mental Health Counselor